Renesas-EMEV2/Documentation/Bootloader.md

 The boot command includes "init=/linuxrc", which points to a standard busybox executable.
 This will by default invoke the "::sysinit:/etc/init.d/rcS" action.
 This is would invoke either "ff4 or "install.sh" script, whatever is present.

-ff4 is a menu driver executable (a closed source binary only), which will let you choose what to do, including the full internal NAND flashing.
-This optoin is similar to what the "install.sh" script does, that is
+ff4 is a menu-driven tool (we have it as a closed source executable only), which will let you choose what to do, including the full internal NAND flashing.
+This latter option is similar to what the "install.sh" script does, that is:

 * recreate NAND partitions
 * write bootloaders, and kernel images from SD-card in to the corresponding partition each
 * expand the Android file system tar.gz from SD-card onto the corresponding partition

-This script is found in the fwupd/files/ directory
+The install.sh script is found in the fwupd/files/ directory

 Preparing an SD card for device firmware update
 -----------------------------------------------